Speech synthesis: History

 Long before the invention of electronic signal processing, some people tried to build machines to emulate human speech.
 There were also legends of the existence of "Brazen Heads", such as those involving Pope Silvester II (d.
 1003 AD), Albertus Magnus (1198–1280), and Roger Bacon (1214–1294).

 In 1779, the German-Danish scientist Christian Gottlieb Kratzenstein won the first prize in a competition announced by the Russian Imperial Academy of Sciences and Arts for models he built of the human vocal tract that could produce the five long vowel sounds (in International Phonetic Alphabet notation: /[aː]/, /[eː]/, /[iː]/, /[oː]/ and /[uː]/).
 There followed the bellows-operated "acoustic-mechanical speech machine" of Wolfgang von Kempelen of Pressburg, Hungary, described in a 1791 paper.
 This machine added models of the tongue and lips, enabling it to produce consonants as well as vowels.
 In 1837, Charles Wheatstone produced a "speaking machine" based on von Kempelen's design, and in 1846, Joseph Faber exhibited the "Euphonia".
 In 1923, Paget resurrected Wheatstone's design.

 In the 1930s, Bell Labs developed the vocoder, which automatically analyzed speech into its fundamental tones and resonances.
 From his work on the vocoder, Homer Dudley developed a keyboard-operated voice-synthesizer called The Voder (Voice Demonstrator), which he exhibited at the 1939 New York World's Fair.

-Dr. Franklin S. Cooper and his colleagues at Haskins Laboratories built the Pattern playback in the late 1940s and completed it in 1950.
+Franklin S. Cooper and his colleagues at Haskins Laboratories built the pattern playback in the late 1940s and completed it in 1950.
 There were several different versions of this hardware device; only one currently survives.
 The machine converts pictures of the acoustic patterns of speech in the form of a spectrogram back into sound.
 Using this device, Alvin Liberman and colleagues discovered acoustic cues for the perception of phonetic segments (consonants and vowels).